simomarsili/ndd/README.rst

 Entropy measures
 ================
-**ndd** provide functions to estimate a list of information measures as combinations of single Bayesian entropy estimates:
+**ndd** provide functions for the estimation of information measures (as combination of single Bayesian entropy estimates):

 * **ndd.mutual_information**
 * **ndd.interaction_information**